-As the owner of a Bichon Frise, you might be wondering about their sleeping patterns and how long should a Bichon Frise sleep.
-You might be concerned that your dog is sleeping too much or maybe not getting enough sleep.
+As the owner of a Bichon Frise, you might be wondering about their sleeping patterns and how long a Bichon Frise should sleep.
+You might be concerned that your dog is sleeping too much or maybe you’re wondering why they are not getting enough sleep.

 On average, a Bichon Frise sleeps for between 12 to 14 hours per day.
 This can vary depending on the age of your Bichon as puppies tend to sleep for even longer (18 to 20 hours).
 Additionally, older Bichons need more sleep than younger Bichons.

-Now that we’ve answered the question how long should a Bichon Frise sleep, this article will discuss the sleep patterns of the Bichon Frise in more detail.
+Now that we’ve answered the question of how long a Bichon Frise should sleep, the rest of this article will look at the sleep patterns of the Bichon Frise in more detail.

-We’ll look at what to do if your Bichon is sleeping too much, where your Bichon should sleep, as well as tips for creating a Bichon Frise sleep routine.
+We’ll look at what to do if your Bichon is sleeping too much, where your Bichon should sleep, and tips for creating the perfect Bichon Frise sleep routine for your dog.

 How Long Should A Bichon Frise Puppy Sleep?

-When you first bring home your new Bichon Frise puppy one of the first things you’ll likely notice is how much they sleep.
+When you first bring home your new Bichon Frise puppy, one of the first things you’ll notice is how much they sleep.

-This is nothing to be concerned about as it is common for Bichon puppies to sleep for most of the day while they are developing.
+This is nothing to be concerned about.
+It’s common for Bichon puppies to sleep for most of the day while they are developing.

-In fact, a Bichon Frise puppy on average sleeps for between 18 to 20 hours a day.
+In fact, a Bichon Frise puppy sleeps for between 18 to 20 hours a day.
 This can vary depending on how active they are and how much mental stimulation they get.

-As your puppy grows, they will start to sleep slightly less and will develop a sleep routine in line with yours.
-This can take some time and the first few weeks and months of owning a new puppy can be difficult on everybody’s sleeping patterns.
+As your puppy grows, it will start to sleep less and will develop a sleep routine in line with yours.
+This can take some time so it’s important to remember the first few months of owning a new puppy will be difficult on everybody’s sleeping patterns.

 Is My Bichon Frise Sleeping Too Much?

-It may seem unusual for a dog to be less active than you but this is in fact pretty normal for a dog.
-In fact, dogs spend much of their day sleeping and lying around and only a small percentage actually being active.
+For instance, when you’re doing things around the house your Bichon is fast asleep in bed.
+It may seem unusual for a dog to be less active than you but this is normal for a dog.
+In fact, dogs spend much of their day sleeping or lying around and only a small percentage actually being active.

 The exception to this is for working dogs like police dogs, sniffer dogs, or guide dogs.
-These types of dogs are a lot more active during the day and therefore tend to sleep slightly less.
+These types of dogs are a lot more active during the day and so tend to sleep less.

-With all that being said, you might be concerned that your dog isn’t active enough.
-I would say that as long as your Bichon is getting at least 30 minutes of physical activity each day and plenty of mental stimulation and affection, then they should be sleeping the correct amount.
+Remember this: as long as your Bichon is getting at least 30 minutes of physical activity each day and plenty of mental stimulation, they should be sleeping the correct amount.

-It’s a good idea to discuss this with your vet who can look for any health issues that may account for the changes in sleep behavior.
+It’s a good idea to discuss this with your vet who can look for any health issues that may account for the changes in your dog’s sleep behavior.

 Are Bichon Frises Lazy?